skip to content

 • encourage an appreciation of the trade-offs and conflicts inherent in decision-making the need to seek wider and alternative solutions to engineering problems so that graduates of the course can engage in strategic thinking during their future employment within the industry, business or government; and

-• move beyond a reductionist approach to problem-solving by recognising a complex systems view of problem formulation.
+• move beyond a reductionist approach to problem-solving by recognising a complex systems view of problem formulations.

 Learning Outcomes

-• knowledge of current and potential engineering responses and specific technologies for moving to sustainable development, of both the technical and non-technical barriers to change, and of both good and bad sustainability practice in a range of engineering sectors;
+• current and potential engineering responses for moving to sustainable development, recognising both the technical and non-technical barriers to change, and of both good and bad sustainability practice in a range of engineering sectors;

-• experience of planning, executing and critically evaluating an original and investigative piece of work.
+• planning, executing and critically evaluating original investigative work through production of a research dissertation.

 Continuing